 Once you have created all the versions of the publication in Publitas and you have completed tagging one of them with hotspots, locate the next version you need to tag in Publitas and open the hotspot editor.

-In the upper left corner, you will find the option to import the hotspots from another publication.
+In the upper right corner, you will find the option to import the hotspots from another publication.

 Click on the button to import the hotspots to get started.